Seraphinite Gemstone Meaning and Properties

 If you’re looking for Seraphinite bracelets or rings, it’s best to focus on versions with a casing that protects the stone from too much contact.
 Otherwise, it’s wise to treat the piece as special occasion jewelry instead of using it for daily wear.

 Seraphinite Meaning and Metaphysical Properties

-Due to its name and patterning, some also feel that the Seraphinite gemstone can help people connect with their guardian angel or open them up to spirit guides.
+Due to its name and patterning, some also feel that the Seraphinite gemstone can help people connect with their own guardian angel or open them up to spirit guides.
 In some cases, Seraphinite is said to support psychic abilities as a result.

 Another approach is to wear Seraphinite.
-The idea with this strategy is to keep the energies associated with the Seraphinite stone close to you at all times.
-In some cases, pendants are preferred due to the gem’s connection to the heart chakra, which positions the stone near that location on the body.
+The idea with this strategy is to keep the healing energies associated with the Seraphinite stone close to you at all times.
+In some cases, pendants are preferred due to the gem’s connection to the heart chakra, which positions the stone near that location on the physical body.

 Seraphinite Healing Properties

 Additionally, Seraphinite chakra is the heart chakra due to its coloring.
 Many believe it can gently cleanse the heart chakra, promoting self-love, compassion, and open-heartedness.
-As the fourth chakra, the heart chakra also connects the upper and lower chakras, enabling a strong flow between all of the associated elements.
+As the fourth chakra, the heart chakra also connects the upper and lower chakras, enabling a strong flow between all of associated elements.

 It’s critical to note that there’s no scientific proof that using any stone – including the Seraphinite gem – to treat or prevent any medical condition works.
 If you’re experiencing a health issue, don’t rely on holding, wearing, or meditating on a stone for relief.
 Instead, seek care from a trained medical professional.

 However, holding, wearing, or meditating on Seraphinite isn’t likely to cause harm.
 As a result, if it gives you peace of mind, doing those activities as a supportive part of a medically-approved treatment plan is typically okay.